Oakhampton1111/AULquoteapp/docs/ARCHITECTURE.md

 ### 5. AI Integration
 ## AI Integration Component

 This component integrates AI capabilities into the quote generation process.
 It leverages LLMs for understanding user requests, extracting relevant information, and optimizing rates.
-It also uses Retrieval Augmented Generation (RAG) to provide context to the LLMs.
+Context is provided to the LLM via a lightweight Model Context Protocol (MCP) rather than a full vector database.

 ### Subcomponents